Maxime Bôcher: Life

 Bôcher was born in Boston, Massachusetts.
-His parents were Caroline Little and Ferdinand Bôcher.
-Maxime's father was professor of modern languages at the Massachusetts Institute of Technology when Maxime was born, and became Professor of French at Harvard University in 1872.
+His parents were Caroline Little and Ferdinand Bôcher].
+Maxime's father was professor of modern languages at the Massachusetts Institute of Technology when Maxime was born, and became professor of French at Harvard University in 1872.

-Bôcher received an excellent education from his parents and from a number of public and private schools in Massachusetts.
-He graduated from the Cambridge Latin School in 1883.
+Bôcher graduated from the Cambridge Latin School in 1883.
 He received his first degree from Harvard in 1888.
-At Harvard, he studied a wide range of topics, including mathematics, Latin, chemistry, philosophy, zoology, geography, geology, meteorology, Roman art, and music.
+At Harvard, he studied topics including mathematics, Latin, chemistry, philosophy, zoology, geography, geology, meteorology, Roman art, and music.

-Bôcher was awarded many prestigious prizes, which allowed him to travel to Europe to do research.
+Bôcher was awarded academic prizes, which allowed him to travel to Europe to do research.
 The University of Göttingen was then the leading mathematics university, and he attended there lectures by Felix Klein, Arthur Moritz Schoenflies, Hermann Schwarz, Issai Schur and Woldemar Voigt.
 He was awarded a doctorate in 1891 for his dissertation Über die Reihenentwicklungen der Potentialtheorie (German for "On the Development of the Potential Function into Series"); he was encouraged to study this topic by Klein.
 He received a Göttingen university prize for this work.

 Bocher was elected to the American Academy of Arts and Sciences in 1899, the United States National Academy of Sciences in 1909, and the American Philosophical Society in 1916.

 In Göttingen he met Marie Niemann, and they were married in July 1891.
-They had three children, Helen, Esther, and Frederick.
+They had three children.
 He returned with his wife to Harvard where he was appointed as an instructor.
-In 1894 he was promoted to assistant professor, due to his impressive record.
+In 1894 he was promoted to assistant professor.
 He became a full professor of mathematics in 1904.
 He was president of the American Mathematical Society from 1908 to 1910.

-Although he was only 46 years old, there were already signs that his weak health was failing.
-He died at his Cambridge home after suffering a prolonged illness.
+He died at his Cambridge home aged 51 after suffering a prolonged illness.